Geeks win millions for teaching computers to battle each other

-LAS VEGAS, Aug 4 (Reuters) - A software program dubbed "Mayhem" was poised to win the final round of a three-year contest to teach computers to launch and defend against cyber attacks, earning a $2 million prize for the team that wrote the winning code.
+LAS VEGAS (Reuters) - A software program dubbed "Mayhem" was poised to win the final round of a three-year contest to teach computers to launch and defend against cyber attacks, earning a $2 million prize for the team that wrote the winning code.

 The event, known as the Cyber Grand Challenge, concluded Thursday evening in a Las Vegas convention center ballroom after a digital battle among software programs running on seven supercomputers on a stage in a Las Vegas ballroom.

-The hacking competition was sponsored by DARPA, or the Defense Advanced Research Projects Agency, the U.S. military laboratory credited with creating the Internet.
+The contest was sponsored by DARPA, or the Defense Advanced Research Projects Agency, the U.S. military laboratory credited with creating the Internet.

-DARPA dubbed it the world's first "capture the flag" hacking contest played solely by computers.
+DARPA spent $55 million on the effort, which it dubbed the first "capture the flag" hacking contest played solely by computers.

-Its goal was to stimulate development of technologies for automating the process of protecting computer networks against cyber attacks.
+Agency officials said it succeeded in its goal of stimulating development of technologies for automating the process of protecting computer networks against cyber attacks.

+DARPA program director Mike Walker said the seven machines succeeded in identifying a total of 650 code vulnerabilities and rewriting 421 programs to fix them.

+"A spark was lit today," he said.
+"We have proven that autonomy is possible."

 Previous DARPA contests include one for self-driving vehicles that is widely credited with kick-starting the now robust autonomous-vehicle industry.